j5onrf/dots/README.md

 # Hyprland

-  - These are demo templates.
-Fix to work on your system.
+  - These are custom integrated.
+Adapt to your system.
+Build more and better.

 </p>
 </details>